rzzzwilson/DigitalVFO/README.rst

 Since the Arduino is a little large and I hoped to put the kit into a small case I decided to use a
 `Teensy microcontroller <https://www.pjrc.com/store/teensy32.html>`_
 which is programmable through the Arduino IDE.
+It's about 35mm x 18mm!

 I got a couple of generic 16x2 displays from `AliExpress <https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20170504210259&SearchText=display+1602>`_.